hawaiisfishes.com

 This octopus occupies much the same shallow habitat as the Crescent Spot Octopus, above, but is smaller, lighter in color, more finely patterned, and generally less common.
 Its arms are more slender and its suckers are cream colored with smooth edges.
 It often displays two round spots on the mantle, hence the common name (clearly visible in photo 1).
 It is active mainly at night, emerging around dusk, but specimens have been collected during the day in a shallow, completely dark cave.

-Unfortunately, the photo labeled "Crescent Octopus, Abdopus sp." on p.
-199 of my book, Hawaii's Sea Creatures, is actually this species and not the true Crescent.
-The error will be corrected in an upcoming printing.
+In older editions of my book Hawaii's Sea Creatures, the photo labeled "Crescent Octopus, Abdopus sp." on p.
+199 is actually this species and not the true Crescent.
+The error was corrected in the 10th printing (2022).

 Thanks to Adam Daw, Cory Pittman, and Christine Huffard for helping with the IDs of these photos, which were taken at night off Black Point, O'ahu, at a depth of about 3 ft.